Piyusha23/Insight-Stasis/README.md

 # Insight-Stasis

+The work in this project was done in partnership with a local LA company.

-This project predicts patient outcomes based on vital sign measurements
+# Goal : Predict patient outcomes based on vital sign measurements